Swiss Authorised Representative

 for your medical device

-In 2020, Switzerland revised its medical device legislation to align with the upcoming EU MDR (Reg.
-(EU) No. 2017/745), and to have it apply simultaneously, on 26 May 2021.
-Under this revised version of the Swiss Medical Device Ordinance (MedDO, RS 812.213), manufacturers located outside of Switzerland will need a Swiss Authorised Representative (Swiss Rep) to sell their CE-marked devices in Switzerland.
-The absence of an updated Mutual Recognition Agreement between Switzerland and the EU to cover the EU MDR means that medical device manufacturers established in EU/EFTA countries will also need a Swiss Rep under the revised MedDO.
+Switzerland has revised its medical device legislation to align with the EU MDR (Reg.
+(EU) No. 2017/745) to have it apply simultaneously, on 26 May 2021.
+Under this revised version of the Swiss Medical Device Ordinance (MedDO, RS 812.213), manufacturers located outside of Switzerland need a Swiss Authorised Representative (Swiss Rep) to sell their CE-marked devices in Switzerland.
+The absence of an updated Mutual Recognition Agreement between Switzerland and the EU to cover the EU MDR means that medical device manufacturers established in EU/EFTA countries also need a Swiss Rep under the revised MedDO.

 Per the definition in the revised MedDO, a Swiss Authorised Representative corresponds to: “any natural or legal person established within Switzerland who has received a written mandate from a manufacturer located in another country to act on the manufacturer’s behalf in relation to specified tasks with regard to the latter’s obligation under this Ordinance”.
 Upon acceptance of the written mandate, the Swiss Rep becomes the representative of the foreign manufacturer before the Swiss competent authority (Swissmedic), and is jointly liable with the manufacturer for defective products.